i-am-grub/VRxC_ELRS/README.md

 # RotorHazard VRx Control for the ExpressLRS Backpack

 > [!WARNING]
 > This plugin is still in developmental state.
+Please do not install this plugin for events unless you acknowledge the risk of unstable features being present.
+The two associated risks include:
+>1.
+Unwanted text being left on the pilots' OSD when it is expected to be removed
+>2.
+Text not being added to the pilots' OSD when it should be.

+> [!NOTE]
-Please do not this plugin for official events unless you accept the risk of unstable features.
-The two associated risks include unwanted text being left on the pilots' OSD when it should be removed and text not being added to the pilots' OSD when it should be.
-The timeline for the first offical release of this plugin is currently dependent on the stability of the following items:
+>The timeline for the first offical release of this plugin is currently dependent on the stability of the following items:
 >- this plugin
 >- a new [timer backpack](https://github.com/ExpressLRS/Backpack/pull/114)
 >- the backpack for the HDZero goggles